Sponsored Links

-In the Cartesian coordinate system the coordinates are perpendicular to one another with the same unit length on both axes.
+In the Cartesian system the coordinates are perpendicular to one another with the same unit length on both axes.

 Cartesian coordinates in the figure below: (2,3)